Frančesko Micalović: Polemics about the language

 These two books were rediscovered to the scientific public in 1932 which initially referred to the language of these prayer books as Serbian.

 Depending on the point of view of its authors, the sources refer to these prayer books as Ragusan, Serbian, Croatian or Serbo-Croatian.

 The Cyrillic script used to print Micalović's prayer books is in sources referred to as Bosančica.

-In the contract signed by Micalović the language of the prayer book was referred to as in littera et idiomate serviano 'in the Serbian language and letters'.
-Milan Rešetar performed detailed analysis of the letters, content, style and language of the prayer book and concluded that it is the first book printed on Serbian vernacular language because Oktoih (printed in 1494) was printed in Church Slavonic language.
+In the contract signed by Micalović, the language of the prayer book was referred to as in littera et idiomate serviano 'in the Serbian language and letters'.
+Milan Rešetar performed a detailed analysis of the letters, content, style and language of the prayer book and concluded that it is the first book printed on Serbian vernacular language because Oktoih (printed in 1494) was printed in Church Slavonic language.

 In 1938 Rešetar, who was a Serb Catholic from Dubrovnik, published a prologue of the phototypic edition of Micalovićs books.
 In this prologue Rešetar stated "some letters used for printing of the prayer book were actually their own type of Cyrillic letters, based on cursive Cyrillic (Western Cyrillic), which at that time was not used to print works for religious texts of the Orthodox Church, and so the cursive was Cyrillic script regularly used by our Catholics and Muslims".

 The detailed analysis of Rešetar's statements and books led Stjepan Ivšić to conclude that the language of these books was not Serbian, but Croatian.
-Rešetar's 1938 statement, which did not affect his opinion that the language of the prayer books was Serbian, also led Anica Nazor to conclusion that he refuted his own position.
+Rešetar's 1938 statement, which did not affect his opinion that the language of the prayer books was Serbian, also led Anica Nazor to conclusion that he refuted his position.

 Ivšić thought the prayer book was a more modern version of the Vatican Croatian Prayer Book.
 Croatian philologist Dragica Malić thought that it was a translation of a slightly younger prayer book known as the Drugi vatikanski dubrovački molitvenik (Second Vatican Dubrovnik Prayer Book), dated to the turn of the 16th century.